sage-code/csr/content/_index.md

 # Computer Science

-Welcome, future software engineers!
-You're about to embark on a journey through the fascinating world of software development, guided by the versatile and powerful language, Julia.
+Welcome, visitor!
+You're about to embark on a journey through the fascinating world of computer science.
+We study the basics using AI prompts.
+The goal is to descover the direction of research worth persuing.
+This is a open source static website, created with Hugo, and hosted on Vercel.
+We explain everything about the project in README.md file on GitHub.
+Have fun reading!

 ---

 > Anyone who stops learning is old, whether at twenty or eighty.
 Anyone who keeps learning stays young. - _Albert Einstein_

+> Secret's to stay young longer:

+1 - Eat 2 nuts every day
+2 - Take one pill rezveratrol every day
+3 - Eat healty, avoid any burned food or oil
+4 - Sleep 8h/day - take melatonin every evening
+5 - Do not drink booz, do not smoke

+Keep yourself young, avoid stress and be happy.
+Learn and prosper \\//.

 ---